palantir/plottable/tutorials/index.md

 1. First we need to specify the scales.
 Plottable uses Scales to determine how to draw things to the screen.
-A Scale takes the data values (the domain) and maps them to visual properties, such as pixel values (the range).
+A Scale takes the data values (which determine the domain) and maps them to pixel values (the range).
 This is important because certain objects, such as axes and plots, need to be drawn to the same scale in order to provide meaning to the chart.
-    To specify a Scale in this example, we create two variables, an `xScale` and a `yScale` and set each of them to a linear scale (Linear is a Plottable object).
+    To specify a Scale in this example, we create two linear scales, named `xScale` and `yScale`.
     Your code should look like:

     {% highlight javascript %}
     function makeBasicChart() {